markusfisch/simsala/README.md

 * Generate a static web site from a tree of [Markdown][1] files.
 * Automatic generation of a nested site navigation.
-* Editor and generator run PHP which means it can be deployed almost anywhere.
-* Works on everything with a web browser.
+* Editor works on everything with a web browser.
 Even Opera Mini.

 How to use
 ----------